Top 10 Tips for International Travelers Planning a USA Campervan Trip

 1. National Park Pass

-You have to know that the America the Beautiful Pass is profitable!
+You have to know that America the Beautiful Pass is profitable!
 It’s only $80 for all national parks and the validity is for 1 year.
-For example, the Grand Canyon costs 3$5 a day.
-If you plan to visit two other parks, you should go for this pass.
-Moreover, you can buy it at Escape’s office.
+For example, the Grand Canyon costs $35 a day.
+If you plan to visit two other parks, international travelers should go for this pass.
 You just have to show your ID card & the pass at each entrance.
 Easy!
+Moreover, you can buy it directly at some Escape hubs, however, always call ahead due to limited availability.

 The question I am most asked!
 It can be stressful to think about “Where can I park the van tonight?”
 Don’t worry, if you always check signs, you will not have problems.